 SPIA Senior Research Fellow James Stevenson and SPIA Chair Travis Lybbert will be hosting a webinar on Tuesday 9 Jan 2024.
 We will give a short presentation and answer any questions that prospective EoI applicants may have.
-Please submit questions by 5 Jan 2024 here.
+Please submit questions in advance here.
 The website for this Call will be updated with additional clarifications and FAQs to reflect this virtual discussion.